ufal/npfl138/exam/questions.md

 - Write down the backpropagation algorithm.
 [5]

 - Write down the mini-batch SGD algorithm with momentum.
-[5]

-- Write down the mini-batch SGD algorithm with momentum.
 Then, formulate SGD with Nesterov momentum and show the difference between them.
 [5]